yeseniaSG21/My-Portfolio/README.md

     * Set up the middleware to utilize static files like CSS
     * Handle errors
     * Set up a server to serve the project

+## Things to note:
+* Folders, example-html and mockups, are examples and templates followed prior to beginning the project.